 San Antonio Police Officer Requirements

-Anyone who would like to work in law enforcement for the city of San Antonio must first submit an application online.
-Once the application process has been completed, and the candidate meets the minimum requirements, a testing date time will be determined for a written and physical test.
-The written test is entirely online, and consists of 250 multiple-choice questions, measuring candidates’ cognitive ability as well as behavioral-orientation.
+Prospective recruits must first submit an application online.
+If the candidate meets the minimum requirements, a testing date and time will be determined for the physical and written tests.
+The physical test measures candidates’ ability to perform certain activities in and out of a law enforcement vehicle.
+According to the SAPD website, the physical portion of the exam proves to be the most difficult for most candidates.
+Practice and adequate preparation are strongly recommended.
+The written test is entirely online and consists of 250 multiple-choice questions measuring candidates’ cognitive ability as well as behavioral orientation.
 A study guide is available on the SAPD’s website.
-The physical test measures candidates’ ability to perform certain activities in and out of a law enforcement vehicle.
-According to their website, the physical portion of the exam proves to be the most difficult for most candidates for the SAPD.
-Practice and adequate preparation are recommended by the Department.